danielaparker/JsonCons.Net/README.md

 - Credit to [Stefan Goessner's JsonPath](https://goessner.net/articles/JsonPath/),
 the original JSONPath.

-- The specification of JsonCons JsonPath draws heavily on Christoph Burgmer's [JSONPath Comparison](https://cburgmer.github.io/json-path-comparison/).
+- The specification of JsonCons.JsonPath draws heavily on Christoph Burgmer's [JSONPath Comparison](https://cburgmer.github.io/json-path-comparison/).
 Many of the test cases and some of the examples are borrowed from this resource.

-- The specification of JSONPath filter expressions is greatly influenced by James Saryerwinnie's [JMESPath](https://jmespath.org/specification.html)
+- The specification of JsonCons.JsonPath filter expressions is greatly influenced by James Saryerwinnie's [JMESPath](https://jmespath.org/specification.html)